 Pastoral dam hosting thousands of Brolgas and a few Sarus Cranes in the northern non-breeding, or flocking, season (Rupert Russell, Upper Herbert, far north Qld) →

 This shallow 12 ha pastoral storage was built in 1972 by pushing an embankment to dam overland Wet season flow.
 Thousands of waterbirds, including significant Brolga numbers, feed, rest and roost here in the northern winter (the Dry, non-breeding season).
 This ideal crane ‘flocking’ habitat has shallow water, surrounded by grassy woodland with moderate grazing to keep grasses short.
 The Brolgas and some Sarus Cranes feed in neighbouring maize croplands and pasture most of the day.
 In drought, numbers at this Crane Count site drop to about 200.

-Wintering Sarus Cranes on the Atherton Tableland feed most often in maize stubble and well-grazed pasture, and only occasionally in cane trash (images cranesnorth and G & J Holmes) ↓
+Wintering Sarus Cranes on the Atherton Tableland feed most often in maize stubble.
+They also comb ploughed paddocks for seeds and invertebrates, and rarely feed in cane trash (images Colleen Watson and Sandy Carroll) ↓

 Goodbye Sarus?» Grazing seems essential to maintain crane roost habitat on the Atherton Tableland.
 Once cattle are removed, rank growth can only be controlled by fire and/or mechanical or chemical means.